Digital Nomad Life in Yas Island, the UAE

 What residency documents or visas did I need if I will be in Yas Island for a while?

 "If you are planning to stay in Yas Island for an extended period, you will need a valid passport with at least six months' validity remaining.
 Depending on your nationality, you may also need a visa.
 If you are from a Gulf Cooperation Council (GCC) country, you do not need a visa to enter the UAE.
 However, if you are from any other country, you will need to apply for a visa before you travel.
 There are several types of visas available, including tourist visas, visit visas, transit visas, and work visas.
 The type of visa you need will depend on the purpose of your visit.
 If you are planning to work in the UAE, you will need a work visa.
 This requires a job offer from a UAE employer, who will then sponsor your visa application.
 In addition to a visa, you may also need a residence permit if you plan to live in the UAE for more than 30 days.
 This requires a sponsor, such as an employer or a family member who is a UAE resident.
 Finally, you should also have travel insurance that covers medical expenses, as healthcare in the UAE can be expensive.
-Please note that visa and residency requirements can change, so it's important to check the latest information from the UAE government or your local UAE embassy before you travel," said one expat in Yas Island.
+Please note that visa and residency requirements can change, so it's important to check the latest information from the UAE government or your local UAE embassy before you travel," said one person in Yas Island.

 What cultural blunders should I try to avoid making in Yas Island?